-What is Email Analytics: How to Use Email Analytics to Improve Email Performance
+What is Email Analytics: How to Use Email Analytics Best Practices to Improve Email Performance

 Years ago you may have seen articles announcing “The Death of Email!” as advances in new communication technology led to a movement to ditch the archaic communication method.
 Yet despite this quick sprint to move on to the next best thing and leave email behind, a visit today to those once-gloomy publications tell a story of persistent email growth.
 More people and businesses are using email than ever before.
 Yet despite this growth, it has become harder to drive engagement as new forms of communication compete for the same space.
 So why is email still growing?
 Why are more businesses using email than ever before?
-The answer is simple: email analytics.
-We are going to dive into what are email analytics and see how you can use them to improve your email performance.
+The answer is simple: email campaign analytics.

 For a while, email as a form of digital communication seemed to be nearing certain death.
 Between newer, faster forms of communication like text messaging and direct messaging, it almost seemed like email had become…outdated and therefore useless.
 But as technology advanced, in both email itself and the mediums in which we use email (cell phones, watches, earphones, laptops, tablets, etc.) the simple form of communication quickly became much more advanced and relevant in a digital economy.

 With New Technology Came New Email Campaign Analytics & Marketing Metrics